Grants Summary

 • Purpose – To help libraries provide engaging and enriching programs to their communities

-• Schedule – libraries may apply anytime during the year up until November 15th.
-Applications will be reviewed and awarded in 30 days.
-Funds must be spent or encumbered by the date specified by the NCKLS Business Manager in early December.
+• Schedule – Libraries may apply anytime during the year up until November 15th.
+Funds must be spent or encumbered by December 15 of the current year.

 Continuing Education Grant

-• Amount –a maximum of $500 will be allowed per library to cover the cost of attendance at a conference, workshop or webinar.
+• Amount – A maximum of $500 will be allowed per library per year to cover the costs of attending a conference, workshop or webinar.

-• Purpose – to help libraries meet SKPL for the development and training of library staff and board members.
+• Purpose – To help libraries meet Kansas Public Library Standards for the development and training of library staff and board members.

 • Receipts for event registrations are not required.

-• Amount – NCKLS will match 80% of the total annual courier fees for libraries participating in the Kansas Library Express in 2023.
+• Amount – NCKLS will pay 80% of the total annual fees for 3 day a week service from the Kansas Library Express courier services.

 • Libraries with unreported statistics will not receive a 80% match for this grant.